-The San Luis & Delta-Mendota Water Authority (the Authority) was established as a Joint Powers Authority in January 1992 and consists of 28 water agencies and 1 friend member agency serving approximately 1,200,000 acres of some of the best farm land in the world, over 1,000,000 in population and industrial uses and over 180,000 acres of world class waterfowl habitat within the Pacific flyway.
+The San Luis & Delta-Mendota Water Authority (The Authority) was established as a Joint Powers Authority in January 1992 and consists of 28 water agencies and 1 friend member agency which serve approximately 1,200,000 acres of some of the best farm land in the world, over 1,000,000 in population and industrial uses, and over 180,000 acres of world class waterfowl habitat within the Pacific flyway.

-It lies predominantly on the west side of the San Joaquin Valley in central California from the city of Tracy to the north, to Kettleman City to the south and the San Joaquin River to the east.
+The Authority lies predominantly on the west side of the San Joaquin Valley in central California from the city of Tracy to the north, to Kettleman City to the south and the San Joaquin River to the east.
 It also extends over the coastal range to serve Santa Clara and San Benito Counties.

-The bond between this diverse group of water agencies is that they are all federal Central Valley Project (CVP) contractors and all take their water through the federal C.W.
-"Bill" Jones Pumping Plant and delivery through the federal Delta-Mendota Canal.
+The bond between this diverse group of water agencies is that they are all federal Central Valley Project (CVP) contractors.
+The water each agency receives is taken through the federal C.W.
+"Bill" Jones Pumping Plant and delivery is made through the federal Delta-Mendota Canal.

 The governing body of the Authority consists of a 19-member Board of Directors.
-They are elected by five divisions within the Authority.
-The Authority has two key policy committees that make recommendations to the Board of Directors: the Finance & Administration Committee; and the Water Resources Committee.
+Directors are elected from five divisions within the Authority.
+The Authority has two key policy committees that make recommendations to the Board of Directors: the Finance & Administration Committee and the Water Resources Committee.
 In addition, there are several steering committees which oversee specific projects through Activity Agreements.

-The Authority was formed for two purposes: 1) to assume the operation and maintenance (O&M) responsibilities of the federal facilities serving the region; and 2) to provide for unified representation of its membership on common interests such as regulatory, legislative, water rights, CVP operations, CVP contracts, drainage and general information dissemination.
+The Authority was formed for two purposes: 1) to assume the operation and maintenance (O&M) responsibilities of the federal facilities serving the region; and 2) to provide unified representation of its membership based on common interests such as regulatory, legislative, water rights, CVP operations, CVP contracts, drainage and general information dissemination.